-'Powerful new mandate': UK's Johnson retains seat, inch closer to Brexit election victory
+UK's Boris Johnson wins parliamentary majority

 US President Donald Trump sent out a tweet as soon as reports of Johnson's new mandate emerged.

+London: British Prime Minister Boris Johnson on Friday won a parliamentary majority in the UK's general elections, according to media reports here, a victory that will end the uncertainty over Brexit and will help him to take the UK out of the European Union by the end of next month.

+Results showed the Boris-led Conservative won 326 of the 650 seats in the lower House of Commons, according to Sky News and BBC.
+Johnson, 55, said the victory would give him a mandate to "get Brexit done" and take the UK out of the EU next month.

-London: British Prime Minister Boris Johnson on Friday said it looks like his Conservative Party has won “a powerful new mandate to get Brexit done” in the country’s general election.
+Johnson on Friday said it looks like his Conservative Party has won “a powerful new mandate to get Brexit done” in the country’s general election.
 He said the work of delivering Brexit will begin as soon as all the results are in.

 Johnson called the election “historic” as he was announced the winner of his Uxbridge constituency in suburban London.